dslunde/CritChat/memory-bank/activeContext.md

 - ✅ Clean architecture with BLoC pattern implementation
 - ✅ Firebase integration replacing all mock data
 - ✅ Integrated into dependency injection container
+- ✅ All imports standardized to absolute package imports

 The Friends feature is production-ready with:
 - ✅ Complete friends list with Firebase backend